nipune/Nipune-Perera-Unit-1-Homework-Assignment-FinTech-Case-Study/README.md

 ### What are the other major companies in this domain?
 Nest Wealth, WealthBar; Bank of Montreal's SmartFolio; and Modern Advisor.
 In addition, they are challenging the big banks and investment firms that have dominated the business for decades.

-## Results
+### Results

-* What has been the business impact of this company so far?
+### What has been the business impact of this company so far?
+Wealthsimple, which manages C$8.4 billion and has more than 1.5 million users.

-* What are some of the core metrics that companies in this domain use to measure success?
+### What are some of the core metrics that companies in this domain use to measure success?
 How is your company performing, based on these metrics?
+These would be active uses and returns on the investment companies are making.
+Wealthsimple has more than 175,000 active users a day.

-* How is your company performing relative to competitors in the same domain?
+### How is your company performing relative to competitors in the same domain?
-The purchase price associated with the latest fundraising values the common equity of Wealthsimple at $1.5 billion.
+Wealthsimple growth portfolio has grown by 26.6% (after fees) from January 30, 2017, to October 31, 2020.
+Whereas their competitor Wealthbar Growth ETF Portfolio has grown by 21.14% over the last 3 years.

 ## Recommendations